hawekotte/wordscapesolver/README.md

 # Wordscape Solver
-Quick python 2.7 notebook to solve Wordscape Puzzles on an Android device through using ADB.
+Quick python 2.7 notebook to solve Wordscape Puzzles on an Android device using ADB.

 ## Requirements
  - Python 2.7 (yes, 2.7)